MysteryPancake/Houdini-Fun/Lerp.md

 value - 2;
 ```

 Now it lies between 0 and 3.
-To move it between 0 and 1, just divide by 3.
-This is the difference between 5 and 2.
+To move it between 0 and 1, just divide it by 3 (the difference between 5 and 2).

 ```js
 (value - 2) / (5 - 2)